JohnD-EE/real-conversations/README.md

 * What particular kind of suffering can you bear better than most other people?
 * What is the main thing which drives your behaviour?
 * Which idea has changed your life the most?
+* In which ways do you judge yourself more harshly than you judge others?